Vito Marcantonio: Military policy

+In the early stages of World War II, Marcantonio opposed American entry, arguing that the war was actually an imperialist effort fueled by a desire by the conflicting powers to expand their economic exploitation of other peoples, remarking:

+In 1940, he was involved in forming the American Peace Mobilization to oppose American entry into the war.
+He also opposed U.S. involvement in the Korean War.

 Freedom of expression

-In 1941, Marcantonio represented Dale Zysman, a high school coach and board member of the New York City Teachers Union also known as Jack Hardy, a communist writer for International Publishers, in a New York Board of Education hearing.
+In 1941, as an attorney Marcantonio represented Dale Zysman, a high school coach and board member of the New York City Teachers Union also known as Jack Hardy, a communist writer for International Publishers, in a New York Board of Education hearing.
 Marcantonio asked for a ten-day stay because the Board had failed to present "an itemized bill of particulars", which stay the Board denied.
 Zysman walked out.